cardillan/mindcode/doc/syntax/TOOLS-TESTING-TOOL.markdown

 Mindcode comes with a set of optimizers and other settings that can be independently set, leading to more than half a billion of possible configurations that can be used to compile the code.
 Only a handful of typical configurations are tested each time Mindcode is built, leaving all other possible configurations untested.

-While typically just a handful of possible configurations, which get tested during each build, are used, sometimes a particular optimization is not feasible, causing a relatively rare code structure being fed into subsequent optimizations.
+While typically just a handful of possible configurations, which get tested during each build, are used, sometimes a particular optimization is not available, causing a relatively rare code structure being fed into subsequent optimizations.
 This may uncover additional bugs.

 It therefore makes a lot of sense to test non-typical configurations.
 Furthermore, the _intention_ is for every possible compiler/optimizer configuration to be correctly handled by Mindcode.
 To help achieve this goal, a separate testing tool is provided.